 In addition to these funding priorities, we'll make every effort to award grants to applicants that reflect our diverse membership – supporting projects throughout our entire service area and libraries with differing budgets and diverse communities.

-For Fiscal Year 2017, there will be two award periods.
-The application deadline dates are:
+For Fiscal Year 2017, there were two award periods.
+The application deadline dates were:

 - Award Period 1: January 31, 2017

 Stay tuned for more information concerning Fiscal Year 2018.

 If you have questions about this grant offering, contact Debbie Baaske, Member Engagement Manager, at 630-734-5152, email@example.com or Joe Filapek, Consulting and Continuing Education Manager, at 630-734-5132, firstname.lastname@example.org.